zakaria47fs/jobs-scrapers/README.md

-Using the Job Scraper:
+## Introduction

-Follow these steps to effectively use the job scraper:
+This README provides instructions for using the web scraper tool to efficiently obtain data from various sources.
+Follow the steps below to make the most of the available scrapers.

-Google Scraper:
+## Usage

-To execute the Google scraper, simply double-click on the "run_google_scraper.py" file.
+### Running the Scraper

-LinkedIn Scraper:
+To use the web scraper, follow these steps:

-Activate the LinkedIn scraper by double-clicking on the "run_linkedin_scraper.py" file.
+1. Navigate to the root directory of the scraper.

-Indeed Scraper:
+2. Locate the appropriate scraper script (e.g., `run_google_scraper.py`) for your desired source.
-To initiate the Indeed scraper, double-click on the "run_indeed_scraper.py" file.
+3. Double-click on the scraper script to run it.

-Data from each scraper will be conveniently stored in their respective folders:
+### Data Storage

-Google data: \output\google folder
+Data from each source will be conveniently stored in their respective folders:

-LinkedIn data: \output\linkedin folder
+- Full scrapped data: (e.g, `\output\google\full_data`) folder
-Indeed data: \output\indeed folder
+- Scrapped data by location : (e.g, `\output\google\data_by_location`) folder

-If you want to see the details of the scrapers, you can go to the output folder and find the following CSV files:
+For detailed scraper output, find the following CSV files in the output folder:

-Google Scraper Details: \output\google\google_output_details.csv LinkedIn Scraper Details: \output\linkedin\linkedin_output_details.csv Indeed Scraper Details: \output\indeed\indeed_output_details.csv
+-  (e.g, `\output\google\google_output_details.csv`)

-Should you wish to modify the input parameters for any scraper, follow these guidelines:
+## Customizing Input Parameters

-For the Google scraper, make adjustments in the "input.xlsx" file within the "google" sheet.
+To modify the input parameters for any scraper, follow these guidelines:

-For the LinkedIn scraper, update the "input.xlsx" file within the "linkedin" sheet.
+- Open the "input.xlsx" file within the corresponding sheet for your source.
-For the Indeed scraper, modify the "input.xlsx" file within the "indeed" sheet.
+- Adjust the input parameters as needed.

-By following these instructions, you can efficiently utilize the job scraper and obtain the desired data for your specific needs.
+By following these instructions, you can efficiently utilize the web scraper and obtain the desired data for your specific needs.